-Alternative 2 would have the least beneficial effects to the biological environment as it would allow fishermen to fish up to 100 traps each year.
-On average, Alternative 2 would reduce the number of pots fished by trip by 8% (Table 4-9).
+Among Alternatives 2-6, Alternative 2 would have the least beneficial effects to the biological environment as it would allow fishermen to fish up to 100 traps each year.
+Relative to the number of pots currently fished, Alternative 2 would reduce the average number of pots fished by trip by 8% (Table 4-11).
 Alternative 4 would have the greatest biological effect since it would allow the fishermen to fish a maximum of 25 pots.
 Based on data from 2003-2008, Alternative 4 would reduce the number of pots fished per trip by 62%.
-The biological effect of Alternative 3 would be intermediate between Alternatives 2 and 4 as it would allow fishermen to fish up to 50 pots.
-On average, Alternative 3 would reduce the number of pots fished per trip by 17%.
+The biological effect of Alternative 3 would be intermediate between Alternatives 2 and 4 as it would allow fishermen to fish up to 50 pots and would reduce the number of pots fished per trip by 17%.
 Alternatives 5 and 6 would gradually reduce the maximum number of pots that could be fished each year from 100 to 25 (Alternative 5) and from 100 to 50 (Alternative 4).
 Thus, the biological effect of Alternatives 5 and 6 would be would be similar to Alternative 3 and 4 but greater than Alternative 2.